 One of the things that surprised me most in France is that first and second-time mothers are expected to return to work 10 weeks after birth.
 And many of these women return to full-time positions.
-On the other hand, there is the option to take up to 3 years career break from the second birth and an employer has to keep the job open.
+On the other hand, there is the option to take up to 3 years of a career break from the second birth and an employer has to keep the job open.
 I feel lucky to have had the opportunity to take this work hiatus.

 I opt for basic, comfortable, and casual.
 I take more and more interest in where our clothes are made, by whom, and using which materials.
 I don’t follow trends anymore, preferring long-lasting, timeless pieces.
 I live in soft jeans (Zara or Uniqlo) or rolled-up chinos (Gap) with flat ballerinas.
 And in summer, Saltwater sandals and espadrilles.
 I like simple, unfussy tops such as the Breton marinière by Saint James.
 I adore anything by the Welsh company Toast and buy a couple of their sale items every year.
 In winter, I can’t live without my Le Chameau wellies – I have the leather-lined version which should last forever.
 I adore hand-made items in natural fabrics which are “preferably” made using traditional methods.

 Do you have a fail-safe beauty product or routine?

 I pay more attention to skincare than makeup as I don’t have a lifestyle that requires glamour!
 I like natural products and have been a huge fan of the environmental activist Liz Earle for a long time.
 I’ve used her skincare line for nearly 20 years but when I run out, I use Bioderma Créaline cleanser and Embryolisse moisturizer which I mix with Caudalie tinted moisturizer.
-At night (to my husband’s dismay) I use organic oils on my face such as Argan, Coconut, or Rosehip.
+At night (to my husband’s dismay) I use organic oils on my faces such as Argan, Coconut, or Rosehip.
 I wear Homéoplasmine to moisturize my lips and Eau des Merveilles perfume by Hermès.

 Best family trip?